jtrobinson57/fscmodel-monte-carlo/README.md

 Fuel Supply Chain Model

+Given input of energy sources, sinks, transformers, and the connections between them (see input.xlsx for format), finds the optimal network flow.
+The problem minimizes cost while satisfying a constraint on carbon dioxide production.

-note: capex is currently not calculated
+note: capex and non-source opex is currently not considered